ibm-cloud-docs/vpc/api-change-log.md

 {: note}

 **Security group targets.** In an upcoming release, new resource types will be permitted as security group targets.
 If you add resources of these new types to a security group, existing client applications will be exposed to the new types when iterating over the security group's targets.
 To avoid disruption, check that client applications are written to gracefully handle unexpected resource types in a security group's targets.

+## 05 December 2023
+{: #05-december-2023}

+### For all version dates
+{: #05-december-2023-all-version-dates}

+**Multi-volume snapshots and backups.** This release introduces a new way to create snapshots.
+You can now [create a snapshot consistency group](/apidocs/vpc/latest#post-snapshot-consistency-groups) and specify one or more snapshots that are attached to the same virtual server instance.
+When you create a consistency group, you are implicitly creating one or more snapshots.
+Snapshots taken simultaneously are data-consistent with one another, which helps to ensure consistent backups of a group of {{site.data.keyword.block_storage_is_short}} volumes attached to the same instance.
+[Deleting a snapshot consistency group](/apidocs/vpc/latest#delete-snapshot-consistency-groups) will delete the snapshots in the group by default.
+However, you can keep the snapshots and delete the consistency group.

+Consistency groups can include or exclude boot volumes.
+Learn about [Snapshot consistency groups](/docs/vpc?topic=vpc-snapshots-vpc-about&interface=api#multi-volume-snapshots), and explore the new [API methods](/apidocs/vpc/latest#list-snapshot-consistency-groups).

+You can also automate the creation of snapshots in consistency groups.
+When [creating a backup policy](/apidocs/vpc/latest#create-backup-policy) you can now specify `instance` as a `match_resource_type` value that this backup policy will apply to.
+Resources that have both a matching type and a matching user tag will be subject to the backup policy.
+For more information, see [Backup service concepts](/docs/vpc?topic=vpc-backup-service-about&interface=api#backup-service-concepts).

+### For version `2023-12-05` or later
+{: #version-2023-12-05}

+When making API requests using a `version` query parameter of `2023-12-05` or later, the backup policy `match_resource_types` property has been changed to `match_resource_type`.
+This change applies when [creating](/apidocs/vpc/latest#list-backup-policies), [updating](/apidocs/vpc/latest#update-backup-policy), [listing](/apidocs/vpc/latest#list-backup-policies), [retrieving](/apidocs/vpc/latest#get-backup-policy), and [deleting](/apidocs/vpc/latest#delete-backup-policy) a backup policy.
+See [Updating to the version 2023-12-05 (backup policies)](/docs/vpc?topic=vpc-2023-12-05-migration-backup-policy) for guidance on migrating from `match_resource_types` to `match_resource_type`.

 ## 24 October 2023
 {: #24-october-2023}